GPA Calculator

 How is GPA calculated?

-Multiply each course's grade points by its credit hours to get quality points, add up all quality points, and divide by the total credits.
-The result is your grade point average on a 4.0 scale.
+Multiply each course's grade points by its credit hours to get quality points, sum all quality points across every course, then divide by the total number of credit hours.
+The result is your credit-weighted grade point average on a 4.0 scale.

 How do credit hours affect my GPA?